FredKSchott/snowpack/www/_template/tutorials/getting-started.md

 ## Build for production/deployment

 OK you've now built a very simple website and you want to launch it.
-It's time to use `Snowpack build`.
+It's time to use `snowpack build`.

 By default, `snowpack build` builds your site using the same unbundled approach as the `dev` command.
 Building is integrated with your development setup which guarantees a near-exact copy of the same code that you saw during development.